Branticus71/Project-3-Group-A/TechAnalysis.md

 concerning rate should have a minimum of 0 and maximum of one.
 So if any variables are seen outside that range then there are problems within the collected data and our models may be innaccurate.
-You can also get an idea for how spread the data is by looking at the size of their standard deviation relative to their mean.
+You can also get an idea for how spread the variables are by looking at the size of their standard deviation relative to their mean.

 ## Contingency Tables of Images and Videos by Day